Raffaella Campaner graduated in Philosophy at the University of

 Philosophy of Medicine.
 Causality, Evidence and Explanation

-She took active part in a number of international conferences
+She has been a speaker in a number of international conferences

 (Universities of Ghent, Vienna, King's College - London, Beijing,

-Granada, Geneva, Konstanz, Rotterdam, Bristol, Nancy, Athens, Madrid, La Coruna, Paris, Helsinki, Duesseldorf, Pittsburgh, Oslo)
+Granada, Geneva, Konstanz, Rotterdam, Bristol, Nancy, Athens, Madrid, La Coruna, Paris, Helsinki, Duesseldorf, Pittsburgh, Oslo, Bonn, University of Kent - Canterbury, Bielefeld.

 She has been involved in the ESF Research Networking Programme